 You can stitch him together quickly or use glue if you would prefer.
 Let the children name him and if the activity is enjoyable for all, why not make an ‘Aunt Sally’ to accompany him?
 See how to make this simple scarecrow.

 Blowing bubbles should lead to giggles!
 Use different blowers for a range of bubbly fun.
-Challenge the kids to try and make some really big bubbles or try some bubble painting – find out how in our Bubble Ideas & Bubble Fun.
+Challenge the kids to try and make some really big bubbles or try some bubble painting – find out how to make your own bubble mixture here.

 You could also have have some fun at night with these glow in the dark bubbles.